Aarne Juutilainen: The Continuation War

 During the offensive phase of the Continuation War, Juutilainen served as company commander and battalion commander in Infantry Regiment 9.
 He had the reputation of the Winter War on his shoulders and his actions were closely monitored.
 Juutilainen was at his best in the front line, in the middle of a fight.
 In Svir, he served as commander of Battle Group Juutilainen in Infantry Regiment 3.
 The future Commander of the Defense Forces, Yrjö Keinonen, also served as one of the company commanders in the battle group.

 After the fiercest battles of the Continuation War in Gora in 1942, Juutilainen was transferred to the command of the JR 9 garrison, a position he served in during the period of trench warfare from 1942 to 1944.
-He served as the regimental commandant, for more than a year before he was promoted to 7th Division commandant.
+He served as the regimental commandant for more than a year before he was promoted to 7th Division commandant.
 He served as the division's commandant for a year.
 After that, before returning to the field army, Juutilainen served from May 1944 as commander of the 31st Prisoner of War Company.
 The transfer to that unit was due to "continued drunkenness and the beating of a man under his command in April 1944", according to the Punishment Diary of 7th Division officers; as he served as commandant of the division's headquarters, action and excitement were replaced by alcohol that was consumed in considerable quantities.
-He was known as a nervous and ferocious man, and did not bow to anyone.
+He was known as a nervous and ferocious man and did not bow to anyone.
 He was even known to have shot at the foot of a subordinate when he gave impetus to his orders, but in the front line, he took care of his men, was fair and respected by his subordinates.

-In the summer of 1944, Juutilainen once again took part in the fighting in directing a company in the direction of Loimola, and he was also there when the armistice was concluded at the beginning of September 1944.
+In the summer of 1944, Juutilainen once again took part in the fighting by directing a company in the direction of Loimola, and he was also there when the armistice was concluded at the beginning of September 1944.